nsprawling/MMM-NetworkScanner/README.md

+Note: I no longer use MagicMirror and this will not be subject to contribution

 # MMM-NetworkScanner
 A module for MagicMirror which determines the status of devices on the network based on their MAC address.
 It can also look up devices by IP addresses or hostnames.
 Static IP addresses work more consistently.